Shivansh7201/The_Python_Projects/README.md

 4. Push to the branch: `git push origin feature/new-feature`.
 5. Submit a pull request.

-# 50 Projects in 50 Days - HTML/CSS and JavaScript
+# 100 Projects in 100 Days - The Project Based Learning Approach

 This is the main repository for all of the projects in the course.